wpcorner/footnotes-made-easy/readme.txt

 1. The Settings screen with advanced settings shown
 2. Continuation of the settings screen with advanced settings shown
-3. The post editor page showing how to to insert footnotes
+3. The post editor page showing how to insert footnotes
 4. Live preview of a post page showing footnotes within the page
-5. Live preview of a post page showing list of footnotes at the bootom of the post
+5. Live preview of a post page showing the list of footnotes at the bottom of the post

 == Change Log ==

 I use semantic versioning, with the first release being 1.0.

+= 3.0.3 =
+* Maintenance: Updated README to grammatically correct the content.
+* Maintenance: PHP 8.2 Compatibility test passed.
+* Maintenance: AD UI Box added to the plugin's settings/options page.

 = 3.0.2 =
-* Maintenance: Updated this README to include the new contributor, more FAQs.
+* Maintenance: Updated this README to include the new contributor, and more FAQs.
 Also updated the image assets (banner and icon)

 = 3.0.1 =
 * Maintenance: Removed all the adoption notices.